 Keep in mind...

-We can offer our advice and help, but in the end, it is entirely up to you and the work you put into addressing the issue.
+Derek can offer his advice and help, but in the end, it is entirely up to the handler and the work they put into addressing